-Solar equipment prices have dropped 80% since 2011.
+Solar equipment prices have dropped 80-90% in the past decade.
 Many businesses across the U.S. are choosing solar energy as a way to control operating costs and hedge against escalating energy rates.
 Pairing a solar system with on-site storage (battery backup) provides extra resilience, both for the individual business and for the electricity grid.

 Garfield Clean Energy’s free renewable energy consulting can help you understand the best options for using solar energy to power your commercial property.
 We can:

-- Provide an initial site review to determine on-site solar potential
+- Provide an initial site review to determine on-site solar and storage potential

 - Calculate optimal system size to meet electric demand

 - Review solar contractor bids

 - Advise on economic incentives and financing options

 - Provide cash flow models and economic indicators for your investment